 Students who fail to maintain a minimum grade point average of 2.00 for any semester will receive an academic warning.
 Students on academic warning are encouraged to consult with their advisor/counselor and take advantage of academic support services provided by the College.

 Students who fail to maintain a minimum cumulative grade point average of 1.50 will be placed on academic probation until their grade point average reaches 1.75 or better.
 The statement “Academic Probation” will be included on the student’s permanent record.
 Students on probation are ineligible for appointive or elective office in student organizations unless special permission is granted by the dean of students or another appropriate College administrator.
-Students on academic probation may be required to carry less than a normal load the following semester and are required to consult with their advisor/counselor.
+Students on academic probation are required to consult with a counselor and will be limited to a maximum of (8) eight credits, unless otherwise required by law or approved by the Dean of Students (or designee).
+All students on academic probation who have not successfully completed the SDV requirement, with a passing grade, will be required to enroll in SD during their first semester on probation.
+For an exception to the (8) credit limit you must submit a written request to the dean of students (or designee), at your primary campus, explaining why you should be permitted to exceed the credit limit.
+All requests for exception must be submitted at least 10 business days before the start of the academic session.
 Students shall be placed on probation only after they have attempted 12 semester credits.

 Students who are on academic probation and fail to attain a semester GPA of 1.50 or better shall be placed on suspension only after they have attempted 24 semester credits.
 Academic suspension will be for one semester.
 The statement “Academic Suspension” will be placed on the student’s permanent record.
 Students who are placed on academic suspension and wish to appeal should follow the appeal process established by the College.
 Students may be reinstated at the conclusion of the suspension period by following the process established by the College.
 Students who have been reinstated from academic suspension must achieve a 2.00 GPA for the semester of their reinstatement and must earn at least a 1.75 GPA in each subsequent semester of attendance.
 The statement “Subject to Dismissal” will be placed on their permanent record.
 Students who have been reinstated from academic suspension will remain subject to dismissal until their cumulative GPA is raised to a minimum of 1.75.
 Reinstated students may be required to carry less than a normal course load the following semester and are required to consult with their advisor/counselor.
 Reinstated students are encouraged to take advantage of additional academic support available to them.